iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

-% I am a horse in the land of BBooleanooleans
+% I am a horse in the land of Booleans

 > Any program is only as good as it is useful. <small>Linus Torvalds</small>